MarcCruzs/NSFREU2022-Mobility-Scooter/Data/README.md

+# Data Collecting Instructions

+1. To prep the raspberry pis to enable them to run code, need to open thonny and open up the accelerometer.py file in the raspberry pi

+- Raspberry Pi A accelerometer.py is in desktop>Code
+- Raspberry Pi B accelerometer.py has been reset and need to input RaspberryPiCode.py from this repo into this Pi.

+2. Then change the name of the csv file name (around line 12 of the code) to the current day and run number that you are doing data collection.
+Then run the code.
+The code makes use of the 8x8 grid ontop of the raspberry pi to indicate where it is.
+- Green = Data Collecting
+- Red = Stopped Data Collecting
+- Blue = Ready to Data Collect
+- Yellow with exclamation marks = Didnt change csv file name

+3. After running code, it should turn blue to indicate it's ready to start.
+Then when actually ready flick the joystick knob on the raspberry pi up to start data collecting.
+Then to stop it ctrl+c

+For the data collection, would mount two raspberry pis differentiated and named as "Raspberry Pi A" & "Raspberry Pi B." Raspberry Pi A refers to the raspberry pi put at the front of the mobility scooter.
+While Raspberry pi B refers to the raspberry pi put onto the back of the mobility scooter.
+How we attached it to the mobility scooter is velcro on the raspberry pis and on the mobility scooter.
+Also a seperate velcro spots where the portable batteries are mounted too. **NOTE:** For the wireless router, we simply taped it ontop of the portable battery that is on the back of the mobility scooter.

 # Data Preprocesssing/Labeling Instructions

 For the Data Collection preprocessing work, we will want to get the raw data and get the mean of every 2 rows.
 We combine every 2 rows as we collect 2 samples per second and from mimicing the work of a kaggle dataset for driving behavior where they also got the mean and collected 2 samples per second.